Azure/azure-documentdb-java/README.md

 This project provides a client tools or utilities in Java that makes it easy to interact with Azure DocumentDB.
 For documentation please see the Microsoft Azure [Java Developer Center](http://azure.microsoft.com/en-us/develop/java/) and the [JavaDocs](http://dl.windowsazure.com/documentdb/javadoc).

 ## Disclaimer
-The implementation in this project is intended for reference purpose only and does not reflect the latest official Azure DocumentDB Java SDK released on Maven repository.
+The implementation in this project is intended for reference purpose only.

 ## Consuming the official Microsoft Azure DocumentDB Java SDK